levyofi/Itzkovitch_el_al_JTB/README.md

 # Using machine learning to correct biases in microclimate predictions

-_Alon Itzkovitch, Idan Sulami, Ronny Doron Efroni, Shimon Shahar, Michael Kearney, and Ofir Levy_
+_Alon Itzkovitch, Idan Sulami, Ronny Doron Efroni, Moni Shahar, and Ofir Levy_

 ### Please contact Ofir Levy (levyofir@tauex.tau.ac.il) about the code or data